Drones have become more popular among hobbyists & enthusiasts and in the field of robotics – and are customized to behave the desired way.

-Programming languages help you communicate with drones.
+Drone programming language helps you communicate with the device.
 This is the only way you can tell your device what to do, based on the program that you create.
 There are two main programming layers; high-level programming and low-level programming.

-Check out how they differ from one another and how you can use them on your drone below!
+Check out how these two UAV programming layers differ and how you can use them on your drone below!

 Drones contain both hardware and software.
 High-level programming deals with the drone’s applications or software.

 Think of the drone as a complete unit, and the only thing missing is an app that you can use to help you control the device as you wish.
 For instance, you can use high-level programming to fly the drone to a particular altitude or to supply it with information such as GPS coordinates so that it can automatically fly to the set location.
 High-level programming also helps to decrease or increase the flying rate.